Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Matchup vs. Buffalo

-- Wilson threw for zero passing yards in one matchup against the Bills, 197.5 yards fewer than his over/under for Sunday.
+- In one matchup against the Bills, Wilson recorded zero passing yards, 197.5 yards less than his over/under for Sunday.

-- Wilson did not throw a touchdown pass in that matchup against the Bills.
+- Wilson did not throw a touchdown pass in that contest against the Bills.

-- This week Wilson will face the NFL's best pass defense (185.0 yards allowed per game).
+- The Bills are conceding 185.0 passing yards per game this season, the NFL's best pass defense.

-- With 11 passing TDs allowed this year, the Bills defense is ranked first in the NFL.

 Recent Performances

-- Wilson has 506 passing yards (168.7 ypg) to lead New York, completing 59% of his throws and tossing two touchdown passes with zero interceptions over his last three games.

-- He has added 103 rushing yards (34.3 ypg) on 10 carries while scoring two touchdowns on the ground.
+- He has added 103 rushing yards on 10 carries with two touchdowns, averaging 34.3 yards per game.

 Wilson's New York Teammates